 - 1. Prepare a paper on comparison of different school of philosophy taken in pairs - 2.
 Prepare a report on the extent which democratic principles of education are maintained in institutions governed by different managements - 3.
 Prepare a report on social composition and structure of a chosen school and social interaction amongst different groups - 4.
 Write an ethnographic description of interaction in an elementary classroom - 5.
-Write a paper on efforts of the central and state governments for access equity and excellance in educational institutions.
+Write a paper on efforts of the central and state governments for equalization